tumnus123/fractal-mini-apps/docs/apps/koch-random/README.md

 A perfectly regular recursive process can produce a crystalline form.
 Introduce bounded randomness, and the same recursive logic begins to resemble coastlines, leaves, or frost.

+## Publishing
+This folder is designed to run as a static browser app via GitHub Pages using PyScript/Pyodide.